microsoft/CCF/sphinx/source/ledger.rst

 Ledger replication
 ------------------

 The replication process currently uses Raft as the consensus algorithm.
-As such, it relies on authenticated Append Entries (AE) headers sent from the leader to followers and which specify the start and end index of the encrypted deltas payload.
+As such, it relies on authenticated Append Entries (AE) headers sent from the primary to backups and which specify the start and end index of the encrypted deltas payload.
 When an AE header is emitted from a node's enclave for replication, the corresponding encrypted deltas are read from the ledger and appended to the AE header.

-The following diagram describes how deltas committed by the leader are written to the ledger and how they are replicated to one follower.
-Note that the full replication process and acknowledgment from the follower is not detailed here.
+The following diagram describes how deltas committed by the primary are written to the ledger and how they are replicated to one backup.
+Note that the full replication process and acknowledgment from the backup is not detailed here.

 .. mermaid::

     sequenceDiagram
-        participant Leader KV
+        participant Primary KV
-        participant Leader Raft
+        participant Primary Raft
-        participant Leader Host
+        participant Primary Host
-        participant Leader Ledger
+        participant Primary Ledger

-        participant Follower Ledger
+        participant Backup Ledger
-        participant Follower Host
+        participant Backup Host
-        participant Follower Raft
+        participant Backup Raft
-        participant Follower KV
+        participant Backup KV

-        Note left of Leader KV: tx.commit(): Serialise transaction based on maps security domain Leader KV->>+Leader Raft: replicate (batch of serialised deltas)
+        Note left of Primary KV: tx.commit(): Serialise transaction based on maps security domain Primary KV->>+Primary Raft: replicate (batch of serialised deltas)

-        loop for each serialised delta in batch
-            Leader Raft->>+Leader Host: log_append (delta)
+        loop for each serialised delta in batch Primary Raft->>+Primary Host: log_append (delta)
-            Leader Host->>+Leader Ledger: write(delta)
+            Primary Host->>+Primary Ledger: write(delta)

-            Leader Raft->>+Leader Host: node_outbound (AE)
+            Primary Raft->>+Primary Host: node_outbound (AE)
-            Leader Raft-->>+Leader KV: replicate success
+            Primary Raft-->>+Primary KV: replicate success

-            Note right of Leader Host: Append Ledger entries to AE loop for each entry in AE
+            Note right of Primary Host: Append Ledger entries to AE loop for each entry in AE
-                Leader Host->>+Leader Ledger: read(entry's index)
+                Primary Host->>+Primary Ledger: read(entry's index)
-                Leader Ledger-->>Leader Host: delta
+                Primary Ledger-->>Primary Host: delta
             end
-            Leader Host->>+Follower Host: TCP packet (AE + deltas)
+            Primary Host->>+Backup Host: TCP packet (AE + deltas)

-            Follower Host->>+Follower Raft: node_inbound (AE + deltas)
+            Backup Host->>+Backup Raft: node_inbound (AE + deltas)

-            Follower Raft->>Follower Raft: recv_authenticated (AE + deltas)
+            Backup Raft->>Backup Raft: recv_authenticated (AE + deltas)
             loop for each delta
-                Follower Raft->>Follower Host: log_append (delta)
+                Backup Raft->>Backup Host: log_append (delta)
-                Follower Host->>+Follower Ledger: write(delta)
+                Backup Host->>+Backup Ledger: write(delta)
-                Follower Raft->>Follower KV: deserialise(delta)
+                Backup Raft->>Backup KV: deserialise(delta)
-                Follower KV-->>+Follower Raft: deserialise success
+                Backup KV-->>+Backup Raft: deserialise success
             end

         end